microsoft/superbenchmark/docs/design-docs/overview.md

 ### SuperBench Executor

 SuperBench Executor is the component to run benchmarks inside Docker container.
-It will execute each benchmark and handle all pre- and post-processing, including health check, result validation, result processing, etc.
+It will start the monitor (optional), execute each benchmark and handle all pre- and post-processing, including health check, result validation, result processing, etc.

 Here're the SuperBench Executor's work directory structure inside Docker container.
 The `/root` directory is mounted from `$HOME/sb-workspace` on the host path.